Career Development Handbook for MPAc Students

 - Informational Interviewing

-In order to be best prepared for Orientation and fall recruiting events, we ask that you complete the webinars and corresponding assignments by the middle of August.
+In order to be best prepared for Orientation and fall recruiting events, we ask that you complete the webinars and corresponding assignments by early August.

 On-Campus Interviewing: Protocol & Professional Conduct

 All on-campus interview schedules and their respective resume deadlines will be posted on the Symplicity calendar and announced in the Career Development and MPAc Newsletters.
 Reminders may also be sent out via e-mail.
-You will apply online through Symplicity for the GSM on-campus interviews.
+Typically, you will apply online through Symplicity and then you will be notified if you have been selected an on-campus interview (instructions for applicants may vary, so please do read directions carefully).
 Please check-in with the receptionist in Student Affairs to let him/her know you have arrived on time for your interview(s).

 Interviews are important part of your job search strategy.
 We expect that you will participate in a highly professional and ethical manner.
 We know we can count on you to: